Introduction

 B. SEO Strategies for SaaS

 Creating amazing content is just half the battle.
-To make sure people actually find it, you’ll need to get serious about SEO—because, let’s face it, standing out in the marketing field can be tough!
+To make sure people actually find it, you’ll need to focus on SEO because standing out among your competitors can be tough!
+Therefore, here are some SEO strategies you can utilize:

 5. Influencer and Affiliate Marketing: Expanding Your Reach with Trusted Partners